Purvarth/Web-Scraping-Project/README.md

 Data Cleaning: Identify and handle missing values, inconsistencies, and errors in the dataset.

-Calculations: Perform calculations to generate additional insights, such as price per square foot or average property prices.
+Calculations: Perform calculations to generate additional insights.

 MS Excel Integration: Upload the cleaned dataset to MS Excel for data manipulation and exploration.

-Insight Generation: Derive meaningful insights about property trends, pricing variations, and popular amenities.

 Visualization (Optional): Create visualizations within MS Excel to enhance the presentation of findings.